 Criteria for Full Admission

 All graduate applicants receive a holistic application review by the admissions committee in the program for which the application is received.
 Committees base their decision on the student’s potential for attaining a graduate degree at Western.
 Applicants are evaluated according to criteria established by the specific graduate program.
 Evidence to demonstrate eligibility for acceptance may include previous academic achievement, rigor of academic history as shown by undergraduate grade-point average (recommended 3.0 on a 4.0 scale), graduate grade-point average (minimum 3.0 on a 4.0 scale), letters of recommendation, leadership potential, diversity of experience, supporting materials, and the depth of engagement in related professional activities.
-Details, including application deadlines, are listed on each program’s website: Link to Graduate Programs page.
+Details, including application deadlines, are listed on each program’s website.

 Criteria for Provisional Admission